kenimo49/claude-code-tips/README.md

 Check out the [system-prompt folder](system-prompt/2.0.56/) for the patch scripts and full details on what gets trimmed.

-**Requirements**: These patches only work if you installed Claude Code via npm (`npm install -g @anthropic-ai/claude-code`).
-Other installation methods (like the standalone installer) put the CLI in different locations that these scripts don't support.
+**Requirements**: These patches require npm installation (`npm install -g @anthropic-ai/claude-code`).
+The patching works by modifying the JavaScript bundle (`cli.js`) - other installation methods may produce compiled binaries that can't be patched this way.

 **Important**: If you want to keep your patched system prompt, disable auto-updates by adding `export DISABLE_AUTOUPDATER=1` to your shell config (e.g., `~/.zshrc`).
 Otherwise Claude Code will auto-update and overwrite your patches.
 You can manually update later with `npm update -g @anthropic-ai/claude-code` when you're ready to re-apply patches to a new version.